aCodeDog/OmniPerception/README.md

 ## **NOTE**

 **[Trying hard!]
 This repository is still not fully built.
-This is due to my poor coding habits, and many places need to be reorganized ！！！**
+This is due to my terrible coding habits, and many places need to be reorganized ！！！**

 According to isaacgym's test on GPU 4090, using **4096 lidar (20000 rays)** environment, the rendering time of each step is about **250 ms**.